Racial Trauma

 This highlights racial disparities between essential health care needs and the ability to provide related services.
 Therapists require validated treatment approaches to help their clients heal.

-Designed and supervised by Dr. Monnica Williams, this study aims to determine if symptoms of racial trauma can effectively be treated using a suite of evidence-based techniques, called the Racial Stress and Trauma Treatment Protocol.
-As such, this study asks: (1) Does administration of the Racial Stress and Trauma Treatment Protocol result in a decrease of racial trauma symptoms in participants? and (2) If so, is this decrease in symptoms sustained post-treatment?
+Designed and supervised by Dr. Monnica Williams, this study aimed to determine if symptoms of racial trauma could effectively be treated using a suite of evidence-based techniques, called the Racial Stress and Trauma Treatment Protocol.
+As such, this study asked: (1) Does administration of the Racial Stress and Trauma Treatment Protocol result in a decrease of racial trauma symptoms in participants? and (2) If so, is this decrease in symptoms sustained post-treatment?

-Participants of this pilot study will complete the treatment protocol with a qualified Treatment Facilitator at a mutually convenient time.
-Before starting, they will undertake a 90-minute intake session.
+Participants of this pilot study (N=19) completed the treatment protocol with a qualified Treatment Facilitator at a mutually convenient time.
+Before starting, they completed a 90-minute intake session.
 The protocol itself includes 12 sessions, each 60-minutes in length, designed to take place over a three-month period.
-Sessions will occur via Zoom.
-Sample session activities include learning about the nature of racism in society and practicing healthy coping skills in response to experiences of racism.
+Sessions will occurred via Zoom.
+Sample session activities included learning about the nature of racism in society and practicing healthy coping skills in response to experiences of racism.

-In addition to session attendance, participants will complete certain questionnaires over the course of the study to help the research team better understand if and how the protocol is working.
-From week to week there will also be homework activities for the participants to undertake.
-To acknowledge participant efforts, each participant will be compensated $210 for completion of the treatment protocol.
-Contact Sophia Gran-Ruaz for more information.
+In addition to session attendance, participants completed questionnaires over the course of the study to help the research team better understand if and how the protocol was working.
+From week to week there were also be homework activities for the participants to undertake.
+To acknowledge participant efforts, each participant was compensated for completion of the treatment protocol.